improve your experience on our website.

 Welcome to London!

-The capital of an empire where the sun never set, London has evolved from a gritty city driven by industry to a global, metropolitan hub of business and culture.
-London has always attracted visitors from all over the globe because of its royal grandeur and its rich history, making it one of the most visited cities in the world.
+London, the capital of an empire where the sun never sets...
+London has evolved from a gritty city to a global metropolitan.
+London has always attracted visitors from all over the globe, it is one of the most visited cities in the world.
 The city has plenty of sights and attractions, from London Bridge to the Tower of London--enough to fill any itinerary for both tourists and worldwide locals.

 Worldwide Local Tip: As a worldwide local, you need to learn that the transport system in London is susceptible to delays and ongoing work.
 Check before you use the transport system for any disruptions or ask the concierge at any of the London hotels how you should get around it.